rj45/nanogo/README.md

 ## Status

+Currently a major refactor (well more like rewrite) is in progress to switch to a new and improved IR.
+Along with it the tranforms in xform are also getting a revamp.
+The new code is in ___2 packages but the old code is still there and should still work.

-Note: this is a work in progress!
+This is a work in progress!
 Currently the following should work:

 - built in `print()` and `println()`
 - word-sized operations (`int` and `uint`)